shetharp/gatsby-theme-polaroid/README.md

 - [What are Gatsby themes?](https://www.gatsbyjs.org/docs/themes/what-are-gatsby-themes) _– oficial documentation_
 - [Building Themes](https://www.gatsbyjs.org/docs/themes/building-themes) _– oficial documentation_
-- [Creating New Gatsby Theme with Typescript, MDX, and Theme-UI](https://hackernoon.com/creating-new-gatsby-theme-with-typescript-mdx-and-theme-ui-tz1c3u3u) _– Article by Arpit Sheth_
+- [Creating New Gatsby Theme with Typescript, MDX, and Theme-UI](https://hackernoon.com/creating-new-gatsby-theme-with-typescript-mdx-and-theme-ui-tz1c3u3u) _– article by Arpit Sheth_

 This repo uses Yarn workspaces and Gatsby, so make sure you have them installed on your machine.